mighty-gerbils/gerbil/doc/reference/xml.md

 # XML

 The module provides XML parsing and generation procedures.
-To use these the Gerbil needs to be compiled with libxml support.
+It also has optional dependency on LibXML for XML/HTML parsing.
+See details below.

 ::: tip To use the bindings from this module:
 ``` scheme